raesene/docker-glasgow-presentation/_posts/1-1-1-1-Introduction.md

 * Useful for commands that need one privilege
 * Some need careful handling (e.g. CAP_SYS_ADMIN)

+Note:

+https://github.com/docker/docker/blob/master/oci/defaults_linux.go lists the default capabilities

 ---

 # CGroups

 * Resource Limits
 * Restrict Access to Devices

+Note:

+Reason for the use of cgroups to limit access to devices is that the dev system is not namespaced. cpu, memory, blkio, devices, network, freezer, pid
+PID cgroup is a new one used for blocking fork bombs amongst other things https://github.com/docker/docker/pull/18697

 ---